 It is worth it to pay a visit to Oscar Wilde house because the building is a beautiful example of Georgian architecture with many remarkable cornices and architraves throughout.

 While in this area we recommend you to visit the National Gallery.
-Whether if you like art or if you like design and architecture the Gallery is a must see.
+Whether you like art or if you like design and architecture the Gallery is a must-see.
 It has completed a long restoration process and the different rooms founded their past glory.

 Also, if you fancy a stroll why not wonder at Merrion square and admire the beautiful flower beds and pay your respect to the Oscar Wilde statute.